Big Bill Broonzy: Illness and death

-In September of 1957, Broonzy wrote to Van Isveldt that he recently underwent surgery that removed one of his lungs.
+In September 1957, Broonzy wrote to Van Isveldt that he recently underwent surgery that removed one of his lungs.
 Broonzy tried to convince her that he would return to London, but he never toured Europe again.
 A second surgery that took place in the fall of 1957 ended up severing his vocal cords, and although another operation was planned in the early winter of 1958, in hopes of repairing his damaged vocal cords, Broonzy never performed again.

 By 1958, Broonzy was suffering from throat cancer.
 A benefit concert was organized to assist Broonzy with his medical debt, and the concert ended up raising approximately $2,000.
 After the two-and-a-half hour performance, Broonzy reportedly stood on stage to thunderous applause, thanking his friends and colleagues for "making the evening so memorable".

-On August 14 or 15, 1958 (sources vary on the precise date), Broonzy died in an ambulance from cancer as he was being rushed to Billings Hospital from his home at 4716 South Parkway.
+On August 15, 1958, Broonzy died in an ambulance from cancer as he was being rushed to Billings Hospital from his home at 4716 South Park Way.
 His funeral was held on August 19, and he was buried in Lincoln Cemetery, in Blue Island, Illinois.